Characterising the infinite volume scaling limit of gradient models with non-convex energy: Adapting the analysis in

 Moreover, the derivatives of these operators with respect to $\bq$ are bounded as

 for some constant $C$ depending on $L$, $A$ and $l$. \end{theorem} The bounds on the derivatives follow straightforwardly from Theorem \ref{T:smooth} or (in the case of $\bA_k^{\ssup{\bq}}$ and $\bB_k^{\ssup{\bq}}$) estimates that form part of its proof.
 The bounds on the operator norms may be derived as in \cite{ABKM} using properties for which we have already shown analogous results in our setting.
-The contractivity of $\bC_k^{\ssup{\bq}}$ is essential to the success of our renormalisation group approach.
-We therefore illustrate how the argument in \cite{ABKM} can be adapted by giving an explicit proof of the bound on $\norm{\bC_k^{\ssup{\bq}}}$ in Section \ref{S:6}.
+We therefore skip a detailed proof to avoid repetition.
 Finally, we update our constraints on the free parameters to reflect the requirements of Theorem \ref{T:linearisation}.
 As before, $\kappa$ is chosen in accordance with Theorem \ref{T:wf}.
 The following restrictions on $L$, $h$ and $A$ thus correspond to a choice of parameters such that the conclusions of Theorems \ref{T:smooth} and \ref{T:linearisation} hold simultaneously.

 \begin{ctracker}[userdefinedwidth=14cm,align=center]